isotopp/isotopp.github.io/content/posts/2023-05-05-50-years-in-filesystems-1974.md

-Traversing a directory structure means reading a directories inode at the beginning of the disk, going to the data blocks further back, then reading the next inode of the next pathname component from the beginning of the disk, and going back the the data blocks in the back.
+Traversing a directory structure means reading a directories inode at the beginning of the disk, going to the data blocks further back, then reading the next inode of the next pathname component from the beginning of the disk, and going back the data blocks in the back.
 This goes back and forth, once for each pathname component, and is not necessarily fast.

 ## Today, and Improvements

 The PDP-11 V7 Unix filesystem got a faithful reimplementation as the  `minix` filesystem, with all its limitations.
-In modern Linux, it has been removed from the kernel source tree, because it is no longer useful.
+In modern Linux, it has been removed from the kernel source tree because it is no longer useful.

 We will see in a later article about the BSD fast filesystem, how the data can be better layouted on disk, how we can implement longer filenames, more inodes, and how we can speed things up a bit by taking physical properties of the disk into account.